Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

 The roadblocks to successful post-merger integration can arrive in a variety of forms.
-Generally speaking, there are a few integration problems that crop up with alarming consistency.
+There are a few integration problems that crop up with alarming consistency.
 A survey by Roland Berger Strategy Consultants of more than 130 post-merger integration managers from around the world and across more than a dozen industries revealed the following:

 There are, however, a variety of steps companies can take to mitigate these and other common post-merger integration issues.
-The following are a few of the most relevant.
+The following are examples of the most relevant.

 As mentioned above, integration isn't a discrete phase—it's an ongoing process that should predate the signing of any deal.
 Issues relevant to the eventual integration of the acquisition should be explored during the due diligence period.